MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/deprecated-discontinued/index.md

     </tr>
     <tr>
         <td><p>MobileFirst Studio is replaced by {{ site.data.keys.mf_studio }} plug-in for Eclipse.</p></td>
-        <td><p>Replaced by MobileFirst Studio plug-in for Eclipse and empowered by standard and community-base Eclipse plug-ins.
+        <td><p>Replaced by {{ site.data.keys.mf_studio }} plug-in for Eclipse and empowered by standard and community-base Eclipse plug-ins.
 You can develop hybrid applications directly with the Apache Cordova CLI or with a Cordova enabled IDE such as Visual Studio Code, Eclipse, IntelliJ, and others.For more information about using eclipse as a Cordova enabled IDE, see <a href="{{site.baseurl}}/tutorials/en/foundation/8.0/application-development/using-mobilefirst-cli-in-eclipse/">IBM {{ site.data.keys.mf_studio }} plug-in for managing Cordova projects in Eclipse</a>.</p>

         <p>You can develop adapters with Apache Maven or a maven-enabled IDE such as Eclipse, IntelliJ, and others.
 For more information about developing adapters, see the <a href="{{site.baseurl}}/tutorials/en/foundation/8.0/adapters">Adapters category</a>.
 For more information about using Eclipse as a Maven enabled IDE, read the <a href="{{site.baseurl}}/tutorials/en/foundation/8.0/adapters/developing-adapters/">Developing Adapters in Eclipse tutorial</a>.</p>